 - avoid tight fitting gloves or socks

-Some drugs can affect your nails.
-They might:
+Some chemotherapy drugs and targeted cancer drugs can change your nails.
+They might cause:

 - become brittle and dry